 For instance, Google Analytics shows how users navigate your website and map their behavior.

-You can build the same funnel but for tracking in-app events by using analytics tools like Mixpanel or Amplitude.
+You can build the same funnel but for tracking in-app events by using an analytics tool like Userpilot.

 When set up, the tools gather data on how customers evolve through their journey and how they reach specific milestones.

-To illustrate, below is an example of a funnel analysis of a signup flow.
-As you probably noticed, many users drop off when moving to Question 3.
+To illustrate, below is an example of a funnel analysis.
+As you probably noticed, many users drop off when moving to stage 3.

-Armed with these insights you now know what needs to be improved in order to increase retention.
+Armed with these insights you now know what needs to be improved in order to improve retention metrics.

 A customer engagement score shows you how healthy your customers are.
 In other words, assigning a score to their engagement lets you understand the early signs of churn.

-The engagement score takes into account users’ interactions with your product’s key features and calculated a score for each user.
+The engagement score takes into account users’ interactions with your product’s key features and calculates a score for each user.

 To find out your customers’ engagement score, follow these steps: